Henri Cole

 courtesy of Naoe Suzuki

-With Nobel Laureate Seamus Heaney.
+With Nobel Laureate Seamus Heaney in 2008

 Seamus Heaney, Nobel Laureate